mozilla/mozilla-opennews/what/conferences/index.md

 <p class="caption">SRCCON 2015 (photo credit: <a href="http://www.westraco.com/">Erik Westra</a>)</p>
 ## [SRCCON, the OpenNews Conference](srccon)

 [SRCCON](srccon) is a hands-on conference focused on the practical challenges news technology and data teams encounter every day.
 We welcome participants from all fields—if you want to strengthen journalism online, we want you there.
-The conference returns in the summer of 2016 for its third year.
+The conference returns in July 2016 for its third year.
 [Find out more.](srccon)

 <img src="/media/img/mozfestpano.jpg" class="topline section">
 ## [Journalism at the Mozilla Festival](mozfest)